War crimes in the Syrian civil war: Torture, kidnappings, executions & sexual violence

-After their capture of the town of Jarabulus from ISIL in September 2016, Kurdish media reported that Sultan Murad Division fighters published pictures of themselves torturing four YPG members prisoners of war, who were captured by the rebel group while, according to YPG claims, trying to evacuate civilians.
+After their capture of the town of Jarabulus from IS in September 2016, Kurdish media reported that Sultan Murad Division fighters published pictures of themselves torturing four YPG members prisoners of war, who were captured by the rebel group while, according to YPG claims, trying to evacuate civilians.
 Two of the Sultan Murad Division fighters who had been involved in the torture of POWs were later captured and questioned by the Anti-Terror Units.
 On 10 January 2017, the Hawar News Agency claimed that the brigade had tortured a civilian from Tat Hims to death, releasing footage of his corpse.

 Jaysh al-Nasr have taken mainly-Alawite civilians, including children, as prisoners.
 112 of them were released from Qalaat al-Madiq on 7 February 2017 as part of a prisoner exchange.

-In August 2018, a woman from Hama accused Mohammed Jassim, known as "Abu Amsha", leader of Suleyman-Shah Brigade of raping her.
+In August 2018, a woman from Hama accused Mohammed al-Jassem, known as "Abu Amsha", leader of Suleyman-Shah Brigade of raping her.
 In June 2020, a 16-year-old Kurdish girl was found dead in al-Fayruziyah near Azaz, she was kidnapped on 23 May by Sultan Murad Division from Darwish near Sharran in Afrin District.

 In December 2020, there were reports that detained women from Afrin were transferred to Libya by mercenaries.